Fan Fic / Project Tatterdemalion

-- On a lighter note, Kyoraku's first appearance is in a pink camo bathrobe, likely because this is the closest the author could think of compared to his canon... "haori".
+- On a lighter note, Kyoraku's first appearance is in a pink camo bathrobe, the closest parallel Vathara could come up with for his canon... "haori".
 The term "outrageous" is used at least once, but the man also killed a Hollow with a chair.
 And he's one of the shinigami's fencing experts.

 - Reluctant Monster: While the shinigami are not monsters, and they will argue the point as long as they have to, they are still People of Mass Destruction with a Hive Mind and who knows what other non-human features.
 Even certain shinigami have trouble with this themselves, to say nothing of the "regular" survivors who still get... "symptoms".
 Averted for the Hollows, though, who can't believe they were once weak little humans.